hathibelagal-dev/instantpolyglot/docs/eng/Louisiana_Creole.md

 ### Verbs

-Louisiana Creole verbs don't conjugate for person or number.
+Louisiana Creole verbs don’t conjugate for person or number.
 Tense, aspect, and mood are indicated by pre-verbal markers.

 Present tense is unmarked:
 - **Mo manjé.** (I eat.)